-Not too much!
-Your watchlist doesn’t have a settings page, but it does have a single-click add/remove feature from any film poster.
-And films in your watchlist are automatically removed when you mark them as seen, or log or review them, which means you’ll always have a place to look for films you haven’t seen.
+Your watchlist doesn’t have an edit/settings page, but it does have a single-click add/remove feature from the “More Options” menu on any film poster.
+As well, films in your watchlist are automatically removed when you mark them as watched, or log/review them.
 Just like curated lists, you can set your watchlist to be visible to other users or private.

 If you link your Netflix account to Letterboxd, you can also filter your (or any other user’s public) watchlist by Netflix availability.